 For the ultimate Burning Man experience, you’ll need to plan.

-- How are you going to get to Black Rock City?
+- How you’re going to get to Black Rock City?

 - Where will you stay?
 What are you going to sleep on?